AP source: MLB prefers teams flip sites if virus shuts parks

 Exhibition games against St. Louis are scheduled at the new stadium on March 23 and 24.

-Rangers catcher Robinson Chirinos said Tuesday he is “a little bit”” concerned about traveling to face the Mariners.
-The Seattle area is dealing with the deadliest COVID-19 outbreak in the country.
+Rangers catcher Robinson Chirinos said Tuesday he is ”a little bit” concerned about traveling to face the Mariners.

 Several high-profile soccer games in Europe have been played in empty stadiums, including Atalanta’s win at Spain’s Valencia on Tuesday night that advanced the Italian club to the Champions League semifinals.
 Paris Saint-Germain’s home match against Germany’s Borussia Dortmund on Wednesday night also will be behind closed doors.